henriquerborba/henriquerborba/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Voalle
+- 🔭 I’m currently inter at FATEC.
 - 🌱 I’m currently learning .NET, React and Dart/Flutter
 - 📫 How to reach me: @henriquerborba